 It’s also great for moms who tried to breastfeed a previous baby, but for whatever reason, didn’t meet their personal breastfeeding goals.

-The really great thing about this course is that it’s only about 90 minutes of content, and you don’t have to go anywhere to watch.
+The really great thing about this course is that it’s only about 90 minutes of content and demos.
+You don’t have to go anywhere to watch.
+It’s super easy to take in and understand.
 And did I mention it’s taught by a certified lactation consultant?

 You can just hang out in your house, PJ’s on and bowl of ice cream propped up on your baby bump, and watch from there.
 So if you’re just too tired to add one more thing to your list and/or can’t find a good breastfeeding class in your area, The Ultimate Breastfeeding Class is for you!

-Who is The Ultimate Breastfeeding Class not for?
+Who is The Milkology Breastfeeding Class not for?

 Honestly, there’s not many moms who can’t benefit from this class!
 However, it is self-paced, so if you’re the sort who buys a course and then doesn’t complete it, you won’t benefit from it.
 But like I said, it’s only ninety minutes, so it should be pretty easy to get through!

 If you feel like you’re already a breastfeeding pro, you probably don’t need this class.
 But you might be surprised!
 If it’s been a long time since you had babies and have forgotten how things work, this course would be a great refresher.

 On top of that, all babies are different.
 While breastfeeding may have been really easy the first time, your new baby may have a particular problem that requires a little more attention.
 While a lactation consultant would be your best bet in that case, it couldn’t hurt to arm yourself with info before going into nursing again.